 Inspecting the LCD Screen

 If the FEP film is clean and there is no cured resin on it, make sure that the UV lamp and the LCD screen are functioning correctly.
 To do that, open the Tools menu and then select the Lamp test option.
-Next, select a pattern, turn the lamp on, and see if the pattern is displayed properly on the screen.
+Next, select a pattern, turn the lamp on, and see if the pattern is properly displayed on the screen.